metachris/RPIO/README.md

 Installation
 ============

-The easiest way to install/update RPIO on a Raspberry Pi is with either easy_install or pip:
+The easiest way to install/update RPIO on a Raspberry Pi is with either easy_install or pip (you may need to install "`easy_install`" with "`sudo apt-get install python-setuptools`"):

     $ sudo easy_install -U RPIO
     $ sudo pip install -U RPIO